 First off, you need to identify what type of company you will be creating and research your industry.
 If you do your research you will prepare yourself for many obstacles to come.
 You will also notice that many startups today just hop into business without doing their due diligence.
 Example, I was on AngelList.com a little more than a half a year ago and I was applying for a job.
-Before i ever applied to a company i would do a little background check or so called, “digging” on the company, what is does and its founders.
-I found so many companies that appeared like they had good idea but just by doing a simple competitive analysis one could find that there were preexisting companies that are doing similar things that already have a foot in the market.
+Before I ever applied to a company I would do a little background check or so-called, “digging” on the company, what it does and its founders.
+I found so many companies that appeared like they had a good idea but just by doing a simple competitive analysis one could find that there were preexisting companies that are doing similar things that already have a foot in the market.

 Second, which best practice or method for creating your company do you use?
-As discussed before there are many options so lets address a few of them.
+As discussed before there are many options so let’s address a few of them.
 One of the more common ones is the “Lean Startup” approach.
 This approach literally walks you through how to create your company and how to prevent some of the more common pitfalls that many companies come to face.
 It talks about building, measuring, learning, developing an MVP and so on.
 (You read more about it here: http://theleanstartup.com/principles).
-This practice is also taught at many college and master level courses, as i can speak from experience.
-I was taught this in an Entrepreneur class at FAU for my Masters degree.
-As i believe in this practice there are so many people that have repackaged the Lean Startup methodology to their own and claim they have found the secret, which is a joke.
-On the other hand you have people who have started multiple companies and used the same practices and they share what they did to be successful.
-Of course there is the two other methods, just wing it or throw money at it.
+This practice is also taught at many college and master level courses, as I can speak from experience.
+I was taught this in an Entrepreneur class at FAU for my Master’s degree.
+As I believe in this practice there are so many people that have repackaged the Lean Startup methodology to their own and claim they have found the secret, which is a joke.
+On the other hand, you have people who have started multiple companies and used the same practices and they share what they did to be successful.
+Of course, there are the two other methods, just wing it or throw money at it.
 Both of which are stupidly reckless and generally lead to nothing good.

-Once in the work place many people say and practice the open door policy.
-I am firm believer in this.
-This does not mean that you can not have a conference room with a door than can close.
+Once in the workplace many people say and practice the open door policy.
+I am a firm believer in this.
+This does not mean that you can not have a conference room with a door that can close.
 However, this means having little to no offices, and those that have an office keep the door open, as one can assume from the name.
 This allows each person to always relate back to a team psyche.
 This also allows every individual to feel just as important as the one beside them.
 It also makes the CEO/Founder/s one of the team.

 I will blog again to complete the rest of the Best Practices for Creating a Startup Company.
 Be sure to check out my site SeanSullivan.Co for my blog and about me.